sentioxyz/docs/best-practices/cost-reduction.md

 ## Reduce interval from onTimeInterval, onBlockInterval or onVersionInterval

-From [handlers-and-filters](handlers-and-filters "mention"), we introduced that processor could wakeup and execute a handler, then emit some data.
+From [handlers-and-filters](handlers-and-filters "mention"), we introduced that processor could wake up and execute a handler, then emit some data.
 You could always adjust the interval to reduce the frequency, thus reduce the cost.